 - Patient must not be on immunosuppressive medication within 7 days prior to

-randomization, EXCEPT for the following: a) intranasal, inhaled, topical steroids, or
+randomization, EXCEPT for the following: a) intranasal, inhaled, topical steroids,

-at physiologic doses =< 10 mg/day of prednisone or equivalent; c) steroids as
+corticosteroids at physiologic doses =< 10 mg/day of prednisone or equivalent; c)

 - Patients with known history or current symptoms of cardiac disease, or history of